innovationindiaforall/Testing/README.md

 Especially useful when we need to test code that has a dependency on a context.
 Especially useful to launch particular activity seperately and will test it UI related functionality.

-i have used this dependencies in my Android Studio(BumbleBee) Project with Java11. androidTestImplementation 'androidx.test.ext:junit:1.1.3' androidTestImplementation 'androidx.test.espresso:espresso-core:3.4.0' androidTestImplementation 'androidx.test:rules:1.5.0'
+we have used below dependencies in my Android Studio(BumbleBee) Project and have to select Java11 version.
+Path below.

 AndroidStudio-File-Settings-Build,Execution,Deployment-BuildTools-Gradle-we have to select 11 version Jre file from Program Files under c folder.

+androidTestImplementation 'androidx.test.ext:junit:1.1.3'

+androidTestImplementation 'androidx.test.espresso:espresso-core:3.4.0'

+androidTestImplementation 'androidx.test:rules:1.5.0'

 ------------------------------------------------------------
 Unit Test:
 ------------------------------------------------------------